+Table 8-3

-Evacuating Population by Base Scenario for 2015 Treasure Coast Hurricane Evacuation Study Transportation Analysis
+Evacuating Population by Base Scenario for 20152025

+Treasure Coast Hurricane Evacuation Study

+Transportation Analysis

-1 Evacuation Level A Evacuation Level B Evacuation Level C Evacuation Level D Evacuation Level E
+Evacuation Level A Evacuation Level B Evacuation Level C Evacuation Level D Evacuation Level E

 Clearance Time to Shelter (In hours)

-Martin 12.5 12.5 13.0 14.0 18.0
+Martin 12.5 12.5 13.0 12.5 14.0 18.0 16.0

 In-County Clearance Time (In hours)

-Martin 13.5 13.5 16.0 20.5 27.5
+Martin 13.5- 14.5 13.5- 14.5 16.0 19.0 20.5-28.5 27.5 26.5

-Out of County Clearance Time (In hours) Martin 14.0 15.0 17.5 22.0 30.5
+Out of County Clearance Time (In hours)

+Martin 14.
+0 15.0-14.5 17.5 19.0 22.0-28.5 30.5-26.5

-Florida Statewide Regional Evacuation Study Program, Hurricane Evacuation Clearance Times Transportation Analysis Overview, Treasure Coast Hurricane Evacuation Study Update updated June 2016.
+Florida Statewide Regional Evacuation Study Program, Hurricane Evacuation Clearance Times Transportation Analysis Overview, Treasure Coast Hurricane Evacuation Study Update updated June 20162021.

-The U.S. Army Corps of Engineers Evacuation Study suggests the County could reduce flooding on the evacuation routes by elevating the roadways.
-This could be done whenever the roadway is reconstructed or widened.
+The U.S. Army Corps of Engineers Evacuation Study suggests In order for the roadway network to be resilient in the face of a hurricane or other storms that may cause tidal flooding or storm surge, the County could reduce flooding on the evacuation routes by elevating the roadways.
+This could be done whenever the roadway is reconstructed or widened or if the lifespan of the roadway may be impacted due to sea level rise induced flooding.
 The County will undertake a study to define roadway sections that are subject to flooding; and determine who is responsible for correcting the deficiency.
 Once completed, the roadway improvements will be integrated into the Martin County Capital Improvements Element.
 Continued removal of potential obstructions from the rights-of-way of evacuation routes, especially Australian pines, is another measure that will help to assure a safe and quick evacuation.

 The problem of evacuating Hutchinson Island is further compounded because the Jensen Beach Causeway is used by residents of both Martin County and St. Lucie County.
 In fact, a larger proportion of evacuation trips across the Jensen Beach Causeway would be generated by residents of condominiums in St. Lucie County than from Martin County residents.
-St. Lucie County traffic leaving the island via the Jensen Beach Causeway has been incorporated into the 2016 Transportation Analysis Overview.
+St. Lucie County traffic leaving the island via the Jensen Beach Causeway has been incorporated into the 20162021 Transportation Analysis Overview.